acibis/nomad_cluster/README.md

 - The arguments and outputs could be put in one piece of code, in the manner where only one iteration of `terraform apply` is needed.
 Including the job definition.
 - Passwords could be encrypted or kept in the vault
 - Network configuration could be altered.
-- Database should be configured so the job can write and read properly.
+- Database should be configured so the job can write and read properly (probably the permissions problem)

 #### Used modules
  - terraform-aws-modules/vpc/aws